Bryant Clark

-Bryant W. Clark (born October 31, 1974) is an American politician from the state of Mississippi.
+Bryant W. Clark (born October 31, 1974) is an American politician from Mississippi.
 A member of the Democratic Party, Clark is a member of the Mississippi House of Representatives, and represents the 47th district.
 He has served in the Mississippi House since 2004.
+He succeeded his father, Robert G. Clark Jr.

 The district includes parts of Attala, Holmes and Yazoo counties, which is located in central Mississippi.
 The district comprises both the Hills and Mississippi Delta regions of the state.

 Early life and education

 Clark is a lifelong resident of Ebenezer, located in southern Holmes County.
-He is 1993 graduate of McClain High School in Lexington.
+In 1967, his father was elected as the first post-Reconstruction era black state legislator in Mississippi, serving until 2003.
+Bryant is a 1993 graduate of McClain High School in Lexington.
 After completing high school, he attended Holmes Community College in Goodman, Mississippi where he received his Associate of Arts degree in 1995.
 After completing his studies at Holmes, he attended Mississippi Valley State University in Itta Bena, Mississippi.
 In 1998, he graduated magna cum laude from Mississippi Valley State with a Bachelor of Science degree in biology.
-During his undergraduate career, he also did studies at Stillman College in Alabama and the University of Mississippi in Oxford, Mississippi.
+During his undergraduate career, he also studied at Stillman College in Alabama and the University of Mississippi in Oxford, Mississippi.

 In 2000, he entered the Mississippi College School of Law in Jackson, Mississippi.
 While in law school, Clark served as a senator for the Law School Student Government Association.
 He was an active member of the Black Law Student Association and of many other organizations.
 In December 2002, he received his Juris Doctor degree from the Mississippi College School of Law.
 He has been admitted to the Mississippi Bar and is licensed to practice before the Mississippi Supreme Court, the U.S. Court of Appeals for the 5th Circuit, the U.S. District Courts for the Northern and Southern Districts of Mississippi and the all state courts of Mississippi.